https://www.gosh.nhs.uk/conditions-and-treatments/procedures-and-treatments/long-term-eeg-monitoring-telemetry/

 The clinical physiologist will attach a number of small silver discs (electrodes) to certain points on your child’s head using a soft paste.
 They will measure the head beforehand and mark the points with a soft pencil before attaching the electrodes.
 Extra electrodes will also be applied on the shoulders to record your child’s heart rate and muscle activity.
 Sometimes, additional electrodes may be applied to other areas in order to get more information.

-As each electrode is attached, the Clinical physiologist will clean the area of the scalp with a cotton bud and some cream.
+As each electrode is attached, the clinical physiologist will clean the area of the scalp with a cotton bud and some cream.
 This does not hurt but some children do not like it.
 This should take around 30 to 45 minutes.
 In some cases (such as very active children or those who might try and remove the electrodes), the clinical physiologist might need to use a special glue to attach the electrodes – this will not hurt, but it does have a strong smell.

 After all the electrodes are applied, the clinical physiologist will bandage your child’s head and use a net to cover the head and the electrodes.

 The electrodes are attached by wires to a ‘headbox’ and then to the recording machine.
-The ‘headbox’ will be placed into a bag which your child will need to keep close to them.
+The ‘headbox’ will be placed into a backpack which your child will need to keep close to them.
 While all the electrodes are being applied, your child can sit on a chair, the bed or your lap, and can play with toys – we have many toys on the ward but feel free to bring your child’s own favourite book, toy or comforter.
 We can also ask a play specialist to help during electrode application.

 The clinical physiologist will record your child’s brainwaves on the computer and monitor them on a screen – they look like wiggly lines.
 Your child will not feel anything while the telemetry is being recorded.
-At the same time, a digital video recording of your child will be made – this is helpful for the doctor to observe any symptoms, changes in behaviour or movements that could be associated with seizure activity on the recording.
+At the same time, video of your child will be recorded – this is helpful for the doctor to observe any symptoms, changes in behaviour or movements that could be associated with seizure activity on the recording.
 Your child can move around the room as long as they stay in range of the camera.
 Parents are often best placed to identify a typical event or seizure should they occur.

 Your child will be able to eat and drink as normal during the test.
 We will provide food and drink for your child but parents need to bring in food or buy it from one of the eating places in the hospital.
 There is a kitchen with a kettle and microwave you can use to make drinks and heat up food.
 No showers or baths are allowed for your child while the electrodes are in place.